senlin/remove-wp-update-nags/readme.txt

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Free WordPress plugin that removes all WP Update Nags, great for if you want to stay on WP 4.9.x and do not want to be constantly "reminded" of that.
+Free WordPress plugin that removes all WP Update Nags, great for if you want to stay on WP 4.9.x and do not want to be constantly "reminded".

 == Description ==